uddipan/Udacity_SelfDriving/Project5-VehicleDetection/writeup_template.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 ### List of files
 1. detection.ipynb - main file constructing the pipeline.
-Includes sample image of cars/non-cars visualization, sample HOF feature detection and visualization, feature extraction, train classifier, finally detect cars on sample images and test video.
+Includes sample image of cars/non-cars visualization, sample HOG feature detection and visualization, feature extraction, train classifier, finally detect cars on sample images and test video.
-2. utils.py - contains library functions for various operations like image visualization, HOG features extraction, heat map generation, etc. (mostly library functions provided in the course)
+2. utils.py - contains library functions for various operations like image visualization, HOG features extraction, heat map generation, etc. (mostly library functions provided in the course).
-3. project_output_video_test_full.mp4 - final video with cars detected
+3. project_output_video_test_full.mp4 - final video with cars detected.

 ###Histogram of Oriented Gradients (HOG)